agoldst/dfr-browser/README.md

 Similarly, the external document links are created by the `url` [method](src/bib_dfr.js#L215).

+If you use `metadata()` instead of `metadata.dfb()` in the `dfb({...})` set-up, the metadata will be parsed using `d3.csv.parse` (which assumes, unlike `metadata.dfb`, that the metadata has a header naming the columns).

+The functions that determine how documents are grouped for the topic proportions over time (or other conditional distribution) are the `metadata.key` properties, also defined in [metadata.js](src/metadata.js#L90).

-Comments in these source files should indicate where other modifications could be made.
-Note that the main logic of bibliographic sorting is implemented in [bib.js](src/bib.js), with the derived object in [bib_dfr.js](src/bib_dfr.js) only adding additional sorting options.
-If you want to be elaborate about it, you can derive further objects from `bib.dfr` or `bib`.
+To modify the bibliographic sorting, see [bib.js](src/bib.js) (the derived `bib.dfr` object in [bib/dfr.js](src/bib/dfr.js) only adds additional sorting options).
+If you want to be elaborate about it, you can derive further objects from `bib.dfr` or `bib` or `metadata` and supply those to `dfb()`.
 I haven't been as consistent as I should have been about my programming idioms, but in general I follow the "functional object" pattern described by Douglas Crockford's *Javascript: The Good Parts*.

 ### The "build" process